sourcecred/docs/docs/beta/plugins/discord.md

   You can invite your bot to your server by constructing a URL with the following format :
   `https://discordapp.com/api/oauth2/authorize?client_id=${CLIENT_ID}&scope=bot&permissions=66560`

   Permissions options:

   - `65536`: Read Messages and Message History (minimum)
   - `66560`: Read Channels, Messages and Message History [suggested]
   - `8`: Admin

-  , where `CLIENT_ID` is the application ID you copied in Step 3.
+  The `CLIENT_ID` is the application ID you copied in Step 3.
 For example, if your CLIENT_ID = 1234, the URL would be:

   `https://discordapp.com/api/oauth2/authorize?client_id=1234&scope=bot&permissions=66560`